 Proving that contemporary kitchen extensions can enhance period buildings, this stunning design was added to a Gothic tower in the Somerset countryside.
 The large addition has full-height sliding glazed doors to maximise the views of the beautiful walled garden and the adjoining tower.
 Once the doors are opened up, it’s the perfect indoor-outdoor living space.

 The bespoke Shaker kitchen units have been painted a neutral colour to ensure nothing detracts from the stunning garden views.
 For a sleek finish in keeping with the style of the extension all of the appliances are built in, with many concealed behind cupboard doors.

 3. An oak frame addition to Victorian cottage

 Located in a conservation area, this Victorian semi-detached cottage was completely renovated, with a green oak frame extension added to the ground floor to increase the living space.
 As the cottage is next to the village church and surrounded by listed buildings, natural materials such as oak, slate and weatherboard have been used as they will weather softly over time to ensure the extension is a sensitive addition.

 4. An industrial inspired period home kitchen extension

 In large kitchen extensions, a central kitchen island can offer a practical work area as well as creating a focal point in the space.
-In this project, opting for a curved design helps to soften the overall scheme, with the overhang at one end of the island making the perfect spot for a breakfast bar.
-The redwood and solid oak painted cabinetry has been teamed with sleek granite worktops, while timber accents in reclaimed timber create an eye-catching effect.
+Opting for a curved design helps to soften the overall scheme, with the overhang at one end of the island making the perfect spot for a breakfast bar.
+The solid oak cabinetry has been teamed with sleek worktops creating an eye-catching effect.